Devenec/DevEngine/README.md

 ### About

 DevEngine is written in C++.
-It is aimed to be a powerful cross-platform game development framework, which hopefully evolves into a complete game engine.
+It is aimed to be a powerful cross-platform game development framework, which will hopefully evolve into a complete game engine.
 DevEngine uses OpenGL for rendering.

 Please note that DevEngine is heavily a work in progress, and many things will